inigo-llc/guides/development/revision-control/README.md

 4. Code Review: Once all test are passing and there are no merge conflicts, the requesting developer should request that the code be reviewed by the project Dev Lead.
 Dev Leads should request another team member for a code review on their work.
 See "Code Review" section for more details on this process.

+5. Functional Review: After the code has been reviewed and all test are passing.
+It is important to have a tester check the application functionality of the change before pulling in the new code.
+This means starting the application and running it to check that the requested feature is working.
+Additionally, there should be some effort put into checking features that may have been affect by the change.
+Testing the application can be done using a Heroku pipeline setup with auto PR instances, or by downloading the repo branch and testing locally.

-5. Approval: Once the PR have been reviewed, the Dev Lead will approve the PR for merging into the project.
+6. Approval: Once the PR have been reviewed for code and functionality, the Dev Lead will approve the PR for merging into the project.

-6. Merge: Once the PR is approved, reviewed, has no merge conflicts, and is passing all test it can be merged into the branch.
+7. Merge: Once the PR is approved, tested for functionality, reviewed, has no merge conflicts, and is passing all test it can be merged into the branch.
 The developer who requested the PR should be the one to execute the final merge.

 #### Merging